ZhiyuanMa2017/Mocking/README.md

 There are several libraries that support mocking.
 One common feature in mocking libraries is the ability to easily build mock objects that will have a fixed behavior for a specific test case.
 For example, using mockito, you could test the `mostRetweeted` function by building a mock object of tweet statuses.

+(This is just a example, not something you need to run for this workshop)
 ```java
 List<Status> statuses = new ArrayList<Status>()
 testStatus = Mockito.mock(Status.class);